nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div class="info-box">
 <div class="big-font">Troubleshooting</div>

-Problem: I typed in the command, but Watson says that the student can't be found!
+<strong>Problem:</strong> I typed in the command, but Watson says that the student can't be found!

-Solution: Make sure that you've typed in the student's name correctly.
+<strong>Solution:</strong> Make sure that you've typed in the student's name correctly.
 The name is case-sensitive!
 </div>

 ---